ismailhx/ismailhx/README.md

 Data Engineer / Machine learning specialist

-🌱 I’m currently learning about Tensorflow and how to build databases using PostgresSQL.
+🌱 I’m currently learning about Tensorflow.

-🎓 I’m currently studying at The University of Kent - Artificial Intelligence
+🎓 I’m currently about to graduate with a first at The University of Kent - Artificial Intelligence

 📝 Current Experience: